geoffrey-young/RecommendationEngine/README.md

 #### Phase 2: Display

-Now that you have both clean data and a repeatable way of generating it when it changes, it's time to build a way to peek into your results.
+Now that you have both clean data and a repeatable way of generating it when it changes it's time to build a way to peek into your results.
 It may seem premature to focus on display now, but you are going to want to see the results of your recommendation algorithms as you experiment with them so taking care of the front end now will actually make your life easier in the long run.

 Running a visualization from a big data tool like EMR, Hive, RedShift, etc is way too slow - these tools are great for data crunching, but once you have the results they belong in a metadata store for quick, easy access.
 Therefore, the final step in your data pipeline should be to offload computed recommendations to a datastore that fits your use case.
 For example, in a real application loading recommendations into Elasticsearch would not only allow for low-latency requests for display, but would also allow for faceting and filtering of results on demand.